MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 This tool works on the default installation of Windows (Windows XP and later versions) and Windows Server (Windows Server 2003 and later versions).

 You can use W32tm.exe to configure Windows Time service settings and to diagnose time service problems.
-W32tm.exe is the preferred command line tool for configuring, monitoring, or troubleshooting the Windows Time service.
+W32tm.exe is the preferred command-line tool for configuring, monitoring, or troubleshooting the Windows Time service.

 The following tables describe the parameters that you can use with W32tm.exe.